Western vista from Lookout.

 Directions

 From Upper Lake: Proceed north on M1/Elk Mountain Road past the Upper Lake Ranger Station.
-After several miles, as indicated by the sign, turn left onto 18N05.
-After a few miles, make the hairpin turn to the left onto 17N23.
-A gate indicated by a sign will be on the right a few miles along.
-From Potter Valley: Turn right on Eel River Road (North County Road 240B) and drive 4 miles to the Y intersection.
-Take the right fork signed as Cutoff Road, and travel down the hill for about a half-mile.
-At the bottom proceed north on County Road 240B and cross the bridge to the north side of Eel River.
-Turn right towards Lake Pillsbury and proceed 14 miles to the junction with M1 at the Soda Creek Store.
+After several miles, turn left onto 18N05 as indicated by the sign.
+After a few miles, make the hairpin turn left onto 17N23.
+The gate will be on the right a few miles along.
+From Potter Valley: Turn right on Eel River Road (County Road 240B) and drive 4 miles to the Y intersection.
+Take the right fork signed as Cutoff Road, travel down the hill about half a mile, then proceed north on County Road 240B and cross the bridge to the north side of Eel River.
+Turn right toward Lake Pillsbury and proceed 14 miles to the junction with M1 at the Soda Creek Store.
 Turn right (south) onto M1.
 At the junction of M1 and M8, proceed left (uphill, following the sign for Upper Lake) to stay on M1.
-After approximately 6 miles, turn right onto 18N05.
-After a few miles, make the hairpin turn left onto 17N23.
-A gate indicated by a sign will be on the right a few miles along.
-Note: Travel on M8 (south side of Eel River) is not recommended as PG&E gates are unpredictably opened and closed.
+After approximately 6 miles, turn right onto 18N05, then make the hairpin turn left onto 17N23.
+Travel on M8 (south side of Eel River) is not recommended as PG&E gates are unpredictably opened and closed.

 Amenities